cig0/salt-cluster/README.md

 ### Hands-on

-1. The premises given in the challenge can be tested using curl, a tool like [Postman](http://www.getpostman.com) or a web browser.
+1. The premises given in the challenge can be tested using curl, a tool like [Postman](http://www.getpostman.com) or a web browser
-2. Finally, the HTTP webserver can be accessed from the host computer (by proxing through Nginx as requested), from the Salt master and from the minions.
+2. Finally, the HTTP webserver can be accessed from the host computer (by proxing through Nginx as requested), from the Salt master and from the minions
 ```
 Example requests (from the host computer)
 ----------------